 - ½ cup unsweetened applesauce

 - 1 ¼ cups milk, whole milk is best in this recipe

 - 2 tablespoons honey, or pure maple syrup

 - 1 teaspoon vanilla extract

-- In a medium bowl, combine eggs, applesauce, milk, honey and vanilla.
+- In a medium bowl, combine the eggs, applesauce, milk, honey and vanilla.
 Whisk until smooth.
-Whisk in melted butter.
-(The batter will be thick, but avoid adding more milk or your pancakes may turn out flat rather than light and fluffy.)
+Whisk in the melted butter.

 - Heat a griddle or skillet over medium heat.
-(Let batter rest for 5-10 minutes while griddle heats.)
 Spray lightly with cooking spray.
 Scoop batter by scant ¼ cup onto the heated griddle.
 Cook on the first side until bubbles begin to form and the bottom side of the pancakes are lightly brown, about 2-3 minutes.
 Flip pancakes and cook until the second side is browned, about 2 minutes more.
 Serve immediately or keep warm in a 200 degree oven while you cook the rest of the pancakes.

-3. I recommend using white whole wheat flour in these pancakes.
-White whole wheat is made from a different kind of wheat berry and has a lighter color and a more mild, sweeter flavor than regular whole wheat.
+- I recommend using white whole wheat flour in these pancakes.
+White whole wheat is made from a different kind of wheat berry and has a lighter color and a more mild flavor than regular whole wheat.